josescuderoh/retail_forecasting/readme.md

 ## Assumptions

-1. Weather stations are within the same city
-2. Behavior of product sales across all stores has similar characteristics.
-3. These are the records of all transactions involving the 111 "weather-sensitive" products from 2012 to 2014.
+1. These are the records of all transactions involving the 111 "weather-sensitive" products from 2012 to 2014.
-4. Stores with similar weather behavior will grouped into cities and people from the city is expected to present the similar weather sensiste shopping patterns.
+2. Stores with similar weather behavior will grouped into cities and people from the city is expected to present the similar weather sensiste shopping patterns.

 ## Exploratory Analysis